jangier/DATA_PROJECTS/Kaggle_Wine_Test.md

 ### Wine Quality

 Wine quality is the target variable of the analysis so it's important we understand its distribution.
 There are a lot more normal wines than good or bad ones.
-For the analysis we will be classifying the wines into 3 classes: good, normal, and bad, where normal would be equal to 5 or 6.
-Normal wine is the majority class in the dataset with very limited bad wines.
+For the analysis we will be classifying the wines into 4 classes: good, normal, tolerable and bad.

+-   good = quality greater than 7
+-   normal = qaulity of 6
+-   tolerable = quality of 5
+-   bad = under 4

 ``` r
 #fix column names